Master Terms and Conditions

 - (8)The Advertisement and Links do not include elements that compromise standards of public decency, or are defamatory to or slanderous of third parties.

-- (9)In addition to where specified in the preceding items, the format and Links of the Advertisement must not infringe upon the Yahoo!
-JAPAN Advertisement Editorial Guidelines set down by Yahoo, or upon the associated rules, guidelines, or similar (hereinafter referred to collectively as “Advertising Guidelines”).
+- (10)In addition to where specified in the preceding items, the format and Links of the Advertisement must not infringe upon the Yahoo!
+JAPAN Advertisement Editorial Guidelines set down by Yahoo, or with other display content rules, guidelines, or similar (hereinafter referred to collectively as “Advertising Guidelines”).

 Article 3 Termination of Advertising